-Stefani Danes and Doug Cooper (RCE founders) have been members of The Pittsburgh Cohousing Group for many years and are delighted that those goals are being realized in Rachel Carson EcoVillage.
+Stefani Danes (RCE Project Manager) and Doug Cooper (Inquirer Manager) have been members of The Pittsburgh Cohousing Group for many years and are delighted that those goals are being realized in Rachel Carson EcoVillage.
 They both have architectural backgrounds and teach in CMU’s School of Architecture.
 Doug’s a muralist whose work explores the ways we experience cities, and Stefani’s a practicing architect with a passion for housing and community.
 With Doug’s charcoal drawings and Stefani’s fabric collage, they have also been making murals together.
 They’re members of the East Liberty Presbyterian Church Chancel Choir and the Pittsburgh Paddlefish Dragon Boat Team.
 Their five children are all on their own and doing well.

-Originally from Georgia and now transplanted (via Ohio & West Virginia) in Pittsburgh for the last 28 years, Grace Astraea (RCE Information Manager) has two children ages 12 & 19 and currently lives in West Homestead.
-They’ve operated a multifaceted business since 2005 that continues to challenge and amuse them.
-Zie loves to garden and connect in the natural world to anything zie can as well as relax with a good book or puzzle when zie’s not tending to zir garden or other volunteer pursuits.
-What interests zir most about living in an intentional community is the intentional part; after living in about a dozen or so of Pittsburgh’s neighborhoods since moving here and experiencing a lack of felt community despite zir efforts to integrate, it just makes sense to join with others who actually want to be in community with each other in building a place to live.
-The most exciting aspect of the Rachel Carson EcoVillage for zir is the location and relationship with Chatham University’s Eden Hall campus and what that will add to our community.
+I am the proud parent of two children ages 14 & 21 and I currently live in West Homestead.
+I operate a multifaceted business that challenges and supports my family and I. I love to garden and connect in the natural world to anything I can as well as relax with a good book or puzzle when I’m not tending to my business or other volunteer pursuits.
+What interests me most about living in an intentional community is the intentional part; after living in about a dozen or so of Pittsburgh’s neighborhoods since moving here and experiencing a lack of felt community despite efforts to integrate, it just makes sense to join with others who actually want to be in community with each other in building a place to live.
+The most exciting aspect of the Rachel Carson EcoVillage for me is the location and relationship with the Sisters of Divine Providence and what that will add to the community.

 Becky Lubold is a retired environmental educator who has worked with many conservation and community groups throughout her career.
 She now focuses on education and activism related to climate change and local/regional food systems.